The Gould Academy Ski Patrol Program is the only school program in the United States recognized by the National Ski Patrol Association.

 Mr. Alford has been at Gould for more than 20 years, teaching Spanish, directing the ski patrol program, and musical theater.
 During the school year of 2009-10, he spent a year teaching in Zaragoza, Spain for School Year Abroad.
 When not teaching at Gould, Mr. Alford spends his time rafting (he’s a registered Maine whitewater guide) and playing music (he’s also an accomplished professional singer and guitarist).
 Most recently Mr. Alford checked another item off of his bucket list and hiked the Camino de Santiago in Spain with his family.
 Mr. Alford lives on campus with his wife, Andee, and their children, Ben ’18 and Chaia.

 Mr. Manning has over 30 years of experience in the classroom.
 A gifted speaker, he is a dramatic presence in the classroom.
 His energetic discussions are engaging and can often be heard into the halls and nearby classrooms.
 Aside from being a dedicated and talented teacher, Mr. Manning is dedicated to the seven-day boarding school tradition where students come first, whether it be in the classroom, on the athletic fields, or in the dormitory.
 When not teaching Mr. Manning can be found on the mountain with the Ski Patrol Program, teaching students the ins and outs of mountain operations and wilderness medicine.
-In the Spring, he is on the baseball field coaching the Boys’ Varsity Team, meticulously maintaining the diamond between games.
-Mr. Manning lives on campus in the Hutchinson House with wife, Denise, and dog, Luna.
-Their son, Alec ‘14 is currently attending and playing baseball at Kenyon College.
+He lives on campus in the Hutchinson House with his wife, Denise, and their campus therapy dog, Mookie.
+Their son, Alec ’14 played baseball at Kenyon College.